Klortho/config-one/README.md

 * `C1_UUT` - defaults to 'src'
 * `C1_TARGET` - defaults to 'node'

-[Note to self:  if any module encounters one of these unset, then it must either:

-1. Use the default value above, or
-2. If it is positioned such that it can reset it and be sure all other modules well get the new value (like the webpack config, for example) then it can change the env. variable to a new value.]
+[FIXME: I don't thing `TARGET` actually makes sense here, since we should be gettig a single "UMD" bunde.]

-A third variable turns on  some verbose messages in places:
+A third variable can but used to turn on some verbose messages in places:

 * `C1_DEBUG`

-### node / src
+### Node.js platform, testing "src"

 ```
-npm test
+npm run
 ```

-The `test` script is defined in package.json, and you could run it without `npm`, as well:
+The `test` script is defined in package.json, and you could run it manually, without `npm`, if you need to:

 ```
-test/test.sh
+test/run.sh
 ```

 That shell script, in turn, is just a thin wrapper around this command:

 ```
-mocha -R nyan `find ./test -name '*.test.js'`
+mocha -R mochawesome --reporter-options \
+  "reportDir=$REPORT_DIR,reportName=test-report" $TEST_FILES
 ```

+In addition to reporting the test status on the console, this also produces a very informative HTML report at test/reports/src/test-report.html.

 To run an individual test from the suite, just specify it by filename.
 For
 example:

 ```
-mocha -R nyan test/low-level.test.js
+mocha test/unit/low-level.test.js
 ```

-### node / dist
+### Node.js platform, testing "dist"

 This mode runs the same suite of tests against the final, bundled library.
-First make sure you build the distribution bundle (with `webpack`) and then, to run the tests, either of these will work (they are equivalent):
+First make sure you build the distribution bundle (with `webpack`) and then, to run the tests:

 ```
 npm run test-dist
-C1_UUT=dist npm test
 ```

-This invokes the same script as above, test/test.sh, but with the `C1_UUT` environment variable set to indicate the "unit-under-test".
+This invokes the same script as above, test/test.sh, but with the `C1_UUT` environment variable set to "dist".

-### browser smoke test
+### Browser smoke test

-This doesn't use mocha, it is just a basic test to make sure the distribution bundle is working.
+This doesn't use mocha, and doesn't run extensive unit testing.
+It is just a basic test to ensure that the distribution bundle can run in whatever browser you use.

-Running this without the webpack-dev-server provides an additional assurance that the static library bundle works as a stand-alone, relocatable module.
+Running this without using any runtime webpack components (such as the webpack-dev-server), provides an additional assurance that the bundle can be distributed.

+To use it, make sure the distribution bundle has been build, then start a static server, with, for example:

 ```
-webpack               #=> builds dist/config-one.js
-http-server -p 9000   #=> avoid port conflict with the webpack-dev-server
+http-server -p 9000
 ```

-Then open http://localhost:9000/test/browser-smoke-test.html, and verify that you see a green "pass" on the page.
+Then open http://localhost:9000/test/smoke/browser-test.html, and verify that you see a green "pass" indication on the page.

-Viewing this smoke test page through the dev server allows it to reflect changes to source files on the fly.
+Viewing this smoke test page through the dev server allows it to update dynamically with every change to a source file.

 ```
 webpack-dev-server
 ```

-Then open http://localhost:8080/test/browser-smoke-test.html (note the port number is different from above).
+Then open http://localhost:8080/test/browser-smoke-test.html.
+(Note the port number is different!)

-Note that when there are changes to source files, the dev server will automatically rebuild the bundle and serve it from memory at the URL path /dist/config-one.js.
-To get the physical file to be rebuilt, you'll still need to run the `webpack` command separately.
+When there are changes to source files, the dev server will automatically rebuild the bundle and serve it from memory at the URL path /dist/config-one.js.

 ### browser / src

-As with a normal web application, there are two main ways of running the Mocha test suite through a browser: with a static bundle (in this case, it's a test bundle, that includes the library bundle within it), or by using the webpack-dev-server.
+As with a normal web application, there are two main ways of running the Mocha test suite through a browser: with a static bundle (in this case, it's a test bundle, that includes the library code bundle within it), or by using the webpack-dev-server.

 To create the static bundle: